overextended/overextended.github.io/docs/ox_target/Usage/Target.md

 ## addEntity

-Add new options when targeting a networked entity matching the given netid or list of netids.
+Add new options when targeting a networked entity matching the given netid or list of netIds.
 Requires the use of [NetworkGetNetworkIdFromEntity](https://docs.fivem.net/natives/?_0x9E35DAB6) on an entity id.

 ```lua